danhcon123/RAG-Llama/README.md

 RAG enhances generative AI by grounding outputs in up-to-date, factual information.

 # About the project
+---

+This is just a small project, that i'm plemented to learn about RAG so if u want to use this, u should modify some methods or maybe adding more so the showed "Answer" (answered Prompt) from Llama3.2 would be at it best

+## Prompt extractor:
+My extractor located in the
 ...Definition what's RAG, structure + usecases